 Number of Citations Issued in FY2021: 1,494

 OSHA requires that workers be provided with and wear face and eye protection when there are eye or face hazards present from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gasses or vapors, or potentially injurious light radiation.
-These safety hazards are present when doing a variety of task on the job site such as welding, chipping, grinding, masonry work, sanding, woodworking and drilling.
+These safety hazards are present when doing a variety of tasks on the jobsite such as welding, chipping, grinding, masonry work, sanding, woodworking, and drilling.
 When flying object hazards are present, eye protection must be equipped with side protection or be fitted with detachable side protectors.

 Workers: When wearing eye and face protection, workers should make sure that they don’t interfere with their movements and fit snugly on their faces.
 Eye and face protection should be kept clean and in good repair.
 Workers should inspect face and eye protection before use to ensure it is free of cracks, chips, and other damage.
 Eye and face protection that becomes damaged should be replaced immediately.